Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-94-the-waiting-stars.md

 “Shit, man.
 What do I gotta do to get *that* good?”

 “No shit,” Julian chuckled.
-“I’m like, three times stronger than you nowadays, on paper---”
+“I’m like, three times stronger than you nowadays, on paper - ”

 “More,” Adam added proudly, for his own reasons.
 “A *lot* more.”